Eurocentres: Pioneer Period: 1948–1960

 1948: Erhard Waespi opens the first Eurocentres school in Bournemouth.

 1959: The early Eurocentres schools come to the attention of the Federation of Migros Cooperatives.
 Founder Gottlieb Duttweiler takes over and opens three new centres in Florence, Barcelona, and Cologne.

 1960: Duttweiler forms an independent Foundation under the Eurocentres name, creating a number of what he terms 'European Language and Educational Centres'.
 The total number of students studying with the Foundation rises to 4,300.

 Initial Expansion Period: 1960–1975

 1960: Collaboration with France, Spain, and the USA begins.

 1968: Eurocentres receives the "Statut Consultatif de la Catégorie 1" – advisory status in the field of language teaching and learning – from the Council of Europe.

 1975: The number of students exceeds 20,000 per year.

 Implementation Period: 1975–1985

-1975: The first purpose-built school in London showcases innovative classroom design and self-learning facilities, as well as facilities for Computer Assisted Language Learning.
+1975: The first purpose-built school in London.

-1977: The first purpose-built school in London showcases innovative classroom design and self-learning facilities, as well as facilities for Computer Assisted Language Learning.

 1984: Eurocentres Cambridge, the second model school for teaching adults, follows.